-Approved Vendors may register through the vendor portal on the ILSFA website: www.IllinoisSFA.com.
+Approved Vendors and Designees may register through the vendor portal on the ILSFA website: www.IllinoisSFA.comILSFA website.
 After the applicant has successfully completed the Illinois Shines Approved Vendor application process (where applicable), it may begin the ILSFA Approved Vendor registration process by creating an account and submitting answers to a series of questions.
 While Designees participating in the ILSFA program are not required to register with the Illinois Shines program, a partner Aggregator Approved Vendor must first confirm their relationship to the Designee and approve the registration submission for the ILSFA program.

 Illinois Shines requires annual recertification of Approved Vendors, and those that fail to recertify their Illinois Shines registrations will not be allowed to submit projects in ILSFA.
-The registration process for all Approved Vendor types requires the applicant to provide specific information describing the Approved

-Vendor's anticipated work with ILSFA, relevant experience, and plans for meeting all program requirements.

-Because of the broad definition of Approved Vendor, many entities may work together to bring ILSFA projects to market and contribute to the Approved Vendor meeting program requirements.
+The registration process for all Approved Vendor types Vendors and Designees requires the applicant to provide specific information describing the Approved Vendor's entity's anticipated work with ILSFA, relevant experience, and plans for meeting all program requirements.
+Because of the broad definition of Approved Vendor, manyMany entities may work together to bring ILSFA projects to market and contribute to the Approved Vendor meeting program requirements.
 As such, responses to registration questions may represent the experience, expertise, or work performed/to be performed by entities other than the Approved Vendor.
-For example, an Approved Vendor using installers/contractors may use the staffing details and planning of those installation contractors to respond to questions related to meeting job training requirements.
-Aggregators may use the experience, expertise, and work plans of Designees for their application.
+For example, an Approved Vendor using installers/contractorsDesignees or subcontractors may use the experience, expertise, staffing details, and planning of those installation contractorsentities to respond to questions, including those related to meeting job training requirements.
+Aggregators may use the experience, expertise, andAs of PY7, entities are no longer permitted to register as an "Aggregator".
+The subtype "Aggregator" is now consolidated into the general Approved Vendor designation.
+Any entity who would have previously registered as an "Aggregator", must now register as an Approved Vendor.
+The entity will still be permitted to work plans of Designees for their application. with designees but will now be required to submit a community engagement plan.
+The community engagement plan may describe the community engagement of the Approved Vendor's Designees.

-The Approved Vendor registration process asks questions that require a basic understanding of the responsibilities and requirements of participation in ILSFA and for the applicant to make a clear and concise case for their capacity to fulfill such expectations.
+The Approved Vendor registration processand Designee application asks questions that require a basic understanding of the responsibilities and requirements of participation in ILSFA and for the applicant to make a clear and concise case for their capacity to fulfill such expectations.
 Applicants should read these requirements and registration questions carefully before beginning the registration process and develop a clear strategy for collecting the required information.
 Much of the information collected during registration is captured in a narrative form, and applicants should provide nuanced details for each subject area.
 It is important that applicants use this format to convey a clear understanding of each entity anticipated to be working on ILSFA projects, to clarify their roles, and to clearly state how each response corresponds to those entities.

 After receiving an application, the Program Administrator will either approve the application or will communicate any deficiencies to the applicant.
 Once the applicant corrects the deficiencies, a determination will be made and communicated to the applicant.
 If, after communicating deficiencies to the applicant, the Program Administrator does not receive a response after 10 business days, it has the right to cancel the application.
-Note that Approved Vendor applications submitted shortly before or during a project submission window may not be reviewed prior to the closing of the project submission window.
+Note that Approved Vendor and Designee applications submitted shortly before or during a project submission window may not be reviewed prior to the closing of the project submission window.
 Registration forms should be received no later than 30 calendar days prior to an initial submission window opening of a program year within any sub-program.
 This allows the Program Administrator time to review forms and the applicant to respond to requests for clarification.